ManimCommunity/manim/docs/source/installation/windows.rst

 *****

-While there is no recipe for installing Manim with Scoop directly, we can install all requirements by running
+While there is no recipe for installing Manim with Scoop directly, we can install all requirements by running:

 .. code-block:: powershell

    scoop install python ffmpeg

-and then Manim can be installed by running
+and then Manim can be installed by running:

 .. code-block:: powershell